netzherpes/phonebook-for-KIM-1/README.md

 ![phonebook](https://github.com/netzherpes/phonebook-for-KIM-1/raw/main/phonebook..png)

-It simply saved lines of text from 0200 or 2000 on.
+It simply saved lines of text from 0200 or 2000 on, depending on the version.
+The original Version (start $0077) has some nasty errors though.
+I tried to fix some things in the imroved version (start $0200)<br>
 The interesting part is the search function, where you can querry a phrase, a name, a number and the program will spit out the line of text containing this phrase.
 The first letter is sadly not written.
 Still investigating.
 But it's there ;)

 Switch Data entry / data querry with "esc" <br>
 You start with data querry. and a question mark.<br>